Hear about our events first!

 Monday 24th April - MEDIEVAL FARMING ON DARTMOOR.
 An illustrated talk by medievalist Dr David Stone.

-Thursday 27th April - Guild of St Lawrence and History Society AGM followed by speaker to be arranged.
+Thursday 27th April - Guild of St Lawrence and History Society AGM at 7.30pm, followed by a talk by Alison Burden of Ashburton Museum about some of the interesting artefacts in the museum.
+She will be bringing examples along to show us.

 Monday 5th June - THE CITY OF EXETER-ROMAN TIMES TO THE PRESENT DAY.
 An illustrated talk by Tony Burges.
 He will also include reference to the Royal Clarence Hotel fire.